SOZO FELLOWSHIP

 • Vision & Artist Identity:

-Understanding funder landscape, cultivating donors, and relationship building strategies.
+Understanding grants & funder landscape, cultivating donors, and relationship building strategies.• Community Support:

-Pitch a project to a panel of leading arts professionals.
+Pitch to a panel of leading arts professionals.
+Access to tools, resources, and an alumni network. -

-SOZO Fellowship will run virtually for six months from June to Dec 2025 and includes:
+SOZO Fellowship is designed to be cumulative where each session builds upon the knowledge gained in previous sessions, making attendance critical.
+It will run virtually for six months from June to Dec 2026 and includes:

 • Up to 2 required group sessions (4 hours total) per month via Zoom led by SOZO and experts in wellness, finance and startups.